jgafron/digital-forensics-investigation/case-studies/multi-device-corporate-investigation/README.md

 ## Investigation Process

+Most artifact examination and cross-device correlation were performed in Autopsy after the evidence images were validated and prepared.

 1. Calculated SHA-512 hashes for the provided evidence images and supporting reports.

 2. Compared the calculated values against the supplied checksum list to verify evidence integrity.